ganbuan/CyberNotebook/README.md

 + [A-Z] - will include only uppercase letters
 + [a-z] - will include only lowercase letters

+Note: you can read more about custom rules in [Openwall](https://www.openwall.com/john/doc/RULES.shtml).

 **john --wordlist=[path_to_wordlist] --rule=[rule_name] [path_to_file]**: invoke custom rule exploitation

 ### Cracking Password Protected Zip Files